arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 :::info
 Alternatively, you can also check the console for the same.
 Click the button below to open the VPC Console.
 For subnet details you can check the Details tab, and Route tables tab for route table routes.
+Alternatively, you can also check the console for the same.
+Click the button below to open the VPC Console.
+For subnet details you can check the Details tab, and Route tables tab for route table routes.
 <ConsoleButton
   url="https://us-west-2.console.aws.amazon.com/vpcconsole/home?region=us-west-2#subnets:search=NewPrivateSubnet"
   service="vpc"